 Gaming, Video & Connected Cars: How Today’s Telco Manages Customer Experience

-A few months ago I talked about “What’s Next for Content” and we touched on the topic of experience and how the telco should become the gatekeeper to delivering a quality viewing experience for OTT video services.
+Last year I talked about “What’s Next for Content” and we touched on the topic of experience and how the telco should become the gatekeeper to delivering a quality viewing experience for OTT video services.
 We found that new alliances will be forged between OTT content owners and the telco who will control the delivery and support of HD and 4K broadcast-quality video over their increasingly intelligent dumb pipes.
 Now, let’s expand on this idea and look at how only the telco can leverage cloud, big data, and AI technologies to deliver an excellent customer experience for all the OTT services swarming over its fixed and mobile networks.

 I like to break experience into six domains:

 The telco can be king in each of these domains without being the provider of a single service in much the same way that bricks and mortar stores sell third-party products.
 So let’s take that analogy.
 A consumer electronics store retailing TVs will aggregate screens from multiple manufacturers like Sony, LG, or Panasonic.
 It will display them logically with all the 50″ screens next to each other alongside product information that enables the customer to discover and choose their preferred TV set.
 The store takes payment and if something goes wrong, then the customer returns to the same shop for support to get it fixed.
 The bricks and mortar analogy with physical products only falls down when it comes to guaranteeing the quality of the product itself, which is firmly the responsibility of the manufacturer.

 But it is here that the telco’s network should provide a leading role when guaranteeing the quality of third-party OTT services whether they are video, gaming, communications, IoT, or future services like the remote driving of vehicles.